-- T) PATIENT_ACCOUNT_NUMBER: The billing provider patient account number being submitted for the report. - U) CLAIM_STATUS: The Status of the claim at the time of reporting.
+- T) PATIENT\ACCOUNT\NUMBER: The billing provider patient account number being submitted for the report. - U) CLAIM\STATUS: The Status of the claim at the time of reporting.
 Please limit values to the following: - 1.
 Paid - 2.
 Denied - 3.
-Pending - 4.
-Reversal - 5.
-Void - 6.
-Adjustment - V) HP_CLAIM_NUMBER: The Health Plan Claim identification number. - W)HP_CLAIM_NUMBER_DETAIL_LINE: The Numeric Detail Line Number of the claim. - X) MQD_CLAIM_NUMBER: The Claim Number assigned to the claim once it is submitted to HPMMIS. - Y) PLACE_OF_SERVICE_CODE: The Place of Service Code on the claim. - Z) PROCEDURE_CODE: The Procedure Code on the claim line. - AA)PROCEDURE_CODE_DESCRIPTION: The Procedure Code Description. - BB)DATE_PAID: Date claim was adjudicated.
-The Health Plan shall format this date DD/MM/YYYY. - CC)BILLED_AMOUNT: Billed amount from detail line of claim. - DD) CO-PAYMENT: Amount member responsible for from the detail line of claim. - EE) PAID_AMOUNT: Medicaid paid amount for detail line of claim.
+Reversed - V) HP\CLAIM\NUMBER: The Health Plan Claim identification number. - W) HP\CLAIM\NUMBER\DETAIL\LINE: The Numeric Detail Line Number of the claim. - X) MQD\CRN: The 15 digit CRN assigned to the claim once it is submitted to HPMMIS as an encounter. - Y) PLACE\OF\SERVICE\CODE: The Place of Service Code on the claim. - Z) PROCEDURE\CODE: The Procedure Code on the claim line. - AA) PROCEDURE\CODE\DESCRIPTION: The Procedure Code Description. - BB) DATE\PAID: Date claim was adjudicated.
+The Health Plan shall format this date DD/MM/YYYY. - CC)BILLED\AMOUNT: Billed amount from detail line of claim. - DD) CO-PAYMENT: Amount member responsible for from the detail line of claim. - EE) PAID\AMOUNT: Medicaid paid amount for detail line of claim. - FF) PRIMARY/SECONDARY: Whether Medicaid was the Primary payer or Secondary payer for the claim.
+The Health Plan shall limit responses to "Primary" and "Secondary".

-- FF) PRIMARY/SECONDARY: Whether Medicaid was the Primary payer or Secondary payer for the claim.
-The Health Plan shall limit responses to "Primary" and "Secondary". - GG) PRIMARY PAYER: Name of the Primary Insurance listed on the claim. - HH) COUNT_OF_FFS_CLAIMS/ENCOUNTERS: The number of claims/encounters paid FFS or PPS as of the report run date. - II) COUNT_OF_CAP_CLAIMS/ENCOUNTERS: The number of claims/encounters covered by the capitated payment. - JJ) FFS_PAYMENTS: Claim service payments made to the FQHC/RHC on claims with service dates during the reporting period. - KK)CAP_PAYMENTS: Capitation-based payments made to the FQHC/RHC during the reporting period (example: per member per month payments). - LL) ADMIN_PAYMENTS: Administrative payments made to the FQHC/RHC during the reporting period. - MM)INCENTIVE_PAYMENTS: Incentive program payments made to the FQHC/RHC during the reporting period. - NN) PRIMARY_FFS_PAYMENTS: The total FFS paid amount where Medicaid was the primary payer on the claim. - OO) SECONDARY_FFS_PAYMENTS: The total FFS paid amount where Medicaid was the secondary payer on the claim. - PP) TOTAL_HEALTH_PLAN_PAYMENTS: Sum of CAP_PAYMENT, ADMIN_PAYMENT, INCENTIVE_PAYMENT, PRIMARY_FFS_PAYMENTS, SECONDARY_FFS_PAYMENTS. - QQ) THIRD_PARTY_LIABILITY: The amount for which a third party was responsible.
+- GG) PRIMARY PAYER: Name of the Primary Insurance listed on the claim.
+Note: The primary insurance listed on the claim should be reported regardless of payment. - HH) COUNT\OF\FFS\CLAIMS/ENCOUNTERS: The number of claims/encounters paid FFS or PPS as of the report run date. - II) COUNT\OF\CAP\CLAIMS/ENCOUNTERS: The number of claims/encounters covered by the capitated payment. - JJ) FFS\PAYMENTS: Claim service payments made to the FQHC/RHC on claims with service dates during the reporting period. - KK) CAP\PAYMENTS: Capitation payments the clinics earned during the reporting period (example: per member per month payments).

+Note: It is expected for capitation payments to not be claim driven.